sheinbergon/jna-aac-encoder/README.md

 * Clone this repository to a Linux host
 * Ensure that you have `libfdk-aac.so` library installed (either from an external repository or manually compiled) loadable
 * Ensure that you have the `aac-enc` binary installed (either from an external repository or manually compiled)
-* To execute the benchmark, run the following gradle command
+* Run the following command (from within the cloned repository)
 ```groovy
 ./gradlew -b perf.gradle jmh jmhReport
 ```